10 Spectacular things to do in Lisbon, Portugal, on an Unforgettable Trip!

 Baixa district - the walking routes of Lisbon.

-To get there take a walk along touristic R. Augusta Street leading to the Triumphal Arch (visible on the photo) and Plaza Commerciale with King Jose I Monument.
-Near Triumphal Arch with there’s a beautiful viewing platform.
+To get there, take a walk along tourist R. Augusta Street leading to the Triumphal Arch (visible in the photo) and Plaza Commerciale with King Jose I Monument.
+Near the Triumphal Arch with there’s a beautiful viewing platform.

-On R. Augusta Street you’ll find plenty of restaurants, historic cafes and souvenir shops.
-Although they are tempting visually this wouldn’t be the best place to have your lunch.
-It is a lovely part of Lisbon but still a bit overpriced and real flavours to be find just next door.
+On R. Augusta Street, you’ll find plenty of restaurants, historic cafes, and souvenir shops.
+Although they are tempting visually, this wouldn’t be the best place to have your lunch.
+It is a lovely part of Lisbon, but still a bit overpriced, and real flavours to be found just next door.

-In Plaza Commerciale there is also a tram line – for the famous tiny tram no 28, taking you along the most spectacular streets of Lisbon, some are so tiny that you can touch the surrounding buildings’ walls.
+In Plaza Commerciale, there is also a tram line – for the famous tiny tram no 28, taking you along the most spectacular streets of Lisbon.
+Some of the streets are so tiny that you can touch the surrounding buildings’ walls from the tram window.

 Alfama quarter - How to get to Castle of Sao Jorge?